Norovirus Prevention and Treatment

 Conclusion

 If your child gets norovirus, you should just move out.
 Kidding!!
 Kidding, kidding, kidding.
 We've had it run through the house so often that I feel I've earned my norovirus stripes.
+My husband seems particularly prone to it.
+Between him and the kids, we battle this at LEAST once a year.
 I have to laugh about it, or I'll cry.

 The following references were used to compile this information: